awesomebytes/libermate/README.md

 Check notes_on_using_libermate.txt if you use it and it doesn't work properly (it's normal!)
 I give many hints there on how to correct problems I had while translating https://github.com/awesomebytes/parametric_modeling

+You may want to try the new: https://github.com/victorlei/smop It's a work in progress, which means, someone is working on it!
+This one is just as it is.

 =========

 (Almost) Original README from http://sourceforge.net/p/libermate/code/HEAD/tree/